AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/integrations/google-analytics.md

 ## Connecting multiple Google Analytics profiles

 You may have multiple websites connected to a single Google Analytics account, identified by their own GA profile ID.
-In this case, you will have the option of including all your profile IDs in Magento BI.
+In this case, you will have the option of including all your profile IDs in MBI.
 Just check the profile IDs you\'d like to include during the profile selection step.

 To identify a particular website\'s Google Analytics Profile ID: